Alexkael/Alexkael.github.io/_pages/about.md

 I am pleased to announce multiple openings for PhD and post-doctoral positions for the 2026/27 academic year.
 If you are interested in these opportunities or would like to discuss potential collaborations, please don't hesitate to contact me at gaojiejin at um dot edu dot mo.

 # Recent News
+- (09/2026) Two papers accepted to NeurIPS 2026, congrats to all coauthors.
 - (08/2026) I will be serving as an Area Chair for ICLR 2027.
 - (08/2026) One paper accepted to EMNLP 2026 (Findings), one paper accepted to MICCAI 2026.
 - (05/2026) Served as a PhD Viva external examiner for a candidate at King's College London.